A sculptural installation by Kent Manske & Nanette Wylde

 Poison residue from mercury mining continues to be a critical Gold Rush effect in terms of human and animal health in the San Francisco Bay region.
 Mercury was used in gold mining to separate the gold from sediment and rock.
 California was rich in cinnabar, a common mercury mineral easily identified by its red color.
 This discovery resulted in thousands of mercury mines.
 Many were located in the Coast Range.
 Mercury enters the Bay from tributaries near the mining source as well as being carried down from gold mining sites in the Sierras.
 The single most significant source of mercury in the San Francisco Bay is the New Almaden Quicksilver mine, located near the Guadalupe River in the Almaden Valley, now a part of South San José.
 When mercury enters water systems bacteria transform it into a highly poisonous neurotoxin, methylmercury, which is absorbed by plant life and subsequently moves all the way up the food chain to human and animal consumers of Bay Area seafood.
 Mercury continues to enter the Bay from various watersheds, including the Guadalupe River.
 There are attempts to limit mercury run off and clean up the Bay, but legacy amounts (meaning that which entered the Bay during the Gold Rush) of methylmercury which remain on the Bay floor are continuing to erode and are impossible to clean up.

 For thousands of years prior to the Gold Rush era the San Francisco Bay was rich with oysters, which were a food source for the Ohlone and Coastal Miwok people.
 Evidence of this were the existence of massive shell mounds throughout the Bay Area.
 These ancient oyster beds produced a relatively small oyster which the new inhabitants of the Peninsula thought to be inferior in taste to oysters from the East Coast.
 Thus attempts were made to reseed the Bay's oyster beds with East Coast varieties.
 As Bay Area cities developed and the area industrialized, pollution, including raw sewage and massive amounts of sediment from hydraulic mining in the Sierras, resulted in oyster industry failure.
 In 1923 South Bay Morgan Oyster of Redwood City sold their holdings to Pacific Portland Cement (now CEMEX).
-There are significantly large deposits of lime shell in this region as well as other locations in the bay.
 Pacific Portland Cement began dredging the bay to remove the oyster beds, some 30 feet deep, to make cement.
 The decimation of the oyster population and loss of reefs significantly affected local wildlife habitats and ecosystems.
 Currently, the California Coastal Conservancy with the San Francisco Bay Living Shorelines Project are working to bring back the nearly extinct Olympia oyster and restore its long-lost reef habitat in the San Francisco Bay.
 This is important as oysters are exceptionally effective water filters, when not overwhelmed by excessive pollution.

 Salt extraction is another industry with a long history in the Redwood City area.
 Significant environmental issues resulting from salt extraction have to do with the creation of salt ponds—the walling up of marshlands via built levees to prevent bay water in the form of tides from flowing in and out.
 This resulted in damage to tidal marsh ecosystems and bay wildlife.
 It is estimated that 95% of the original tidal salt marshes were lost by 1990.
 Salt extraction is responsible for most of this loss.
 Tidal marsh restoration is a recent effort towards repairing Bay Area ecosystems.

 So we have a dilemma.
 Humans need occupation—physically, mentally, and psychologically.
 We have evolved thus.
 But the culture we have created and currently exist in removes "meaningful" occupation from many of our lives.
 Consumption practices may be a substitute for meaningful occupation.
-But consumption does not resolve anything meaningful.
-Rather it exacerbates many of our real as well as perceived problems.
-Sustainability of life on this planet as we know it among them.
+However, most consumption practices do not address, let alone resolve, our shared global challenges.
+Rather they exacerbate many of our real, as well as perceived, problems.
+Sustainability of life on this planet, as we know it, among them.

 Archives Committee of the Redwood City Public Library.
 Redwood City, A Hometown History.
 (Belmont, California: Star Publishing Company, 2007.)